norfolkpine/reggie-frontend/docs/architecture/features.md

 # Feature Architecture

-This document describes the feature-based architecture pattern used in the reggie-frontend application.
+This document describes the feature-based architecture pattern used in the opie-frontend application.

 ## Overview